miscreant/meta/README.md

-The CHAIN construction, originally described in the paper [Online Authenticated-Encryption and its Nonce-Reuse Misuse-Resistance][CHAIN], provides a segmented [authentication encryption] scheme while still providing [nonce reuse misuse resistance].
+The CHAIN construction, originally described in the paper [Online Authenticated-Encryption and its Nonce-Reuse Misuse-Resistance][CHAIN], provides a segmented [authenticated encryption] scheme while still providing [nonce reuse misuse resistance].
 This makes it suitable for use cases that require incremental processing, such as large file encryption, transport encryption, or other "streaming" use cases.